entropia/tip-toi-reveng/README.md

 Otherwise, installation from source is not difficult either:

  1. First install the *Haskell platform*, see http://www.haskell.org/platform/ for details for your system.
-Users of Debian or Ubuntu simply run `apt-get install haskell-platform`.
+Users of Debian or Ubuntu simply run

+        apt-get install haskell-platform

+ 2. Install the development packages for ncurses, i.e.

+        apt-get install libncurses5-dev

- 2. Install the dependencies.
+ 3. Install the Haskell dependencies.
 The Haskell platform comes with a tool called `cabal`, and you should run the two commands

         cabal update
         cabal install --only-dependencies

- 3. Now you can build the program using
+ 4. Now you can build the program using

         cabal install --bindir=.

- 4. At this point, `tttool` should be ready to go.
+ 5. At this point, `tttool` should be ready to go.
 If you run

         ./tttool